Sign In to Your Account

 Assuming a silver price of $17/oz and coin premiums at levels near those when it was first issued, the Fort Moultrie 5 oz coin carries a value of approximately $100.

 While premiums for this coin remain modest, the coin represents a great value with tremendous potential for appreciation.
 Investors can benefit both from a rise in the underlying silver price and, perhaps, from rising numismatic demand.

-The design of the Fort Moultrie coin is special.
+The design of the Fort Moultrie coin (Fort Moultrie Quarter) is special.
 Many proposals were submitted on behalf of South Carolina for the America the Beautiful quarters program.
 The designs were whittled down to 5 options, then the winning design was decided by vote.
 The result was a coin with real historic appeal and artistry.